ManticoreGamesInc/platform-documentation/src/getting_started/community_content.md

 ### Next Steps: Publish Your Own Content

-To learn more about these templates that are shared on Community Content, and how to share your own with the world of CORE, follow our quick tutorial on [Templates](../tutorials/gameplay/collaboration_reference.md).
+To learn more about these templates that are shared on Community Content, and how to share your own with the world of Core, follow our quick tutorial on [Templates](../tutorials/gameplay/collaboration_reference.md).

 Feel more than free to download as many Community Content templates as you can!
 Getting help to create your vision can be as easy as searching for what you seek.